johanmeiring/ansible-sftp/README.md

 scp_if_ssh=True
 ```

 Other than that, only Ansible itself is required.
-Tested using Ansible 2.0.2.0, 2.2.2.0 and 2.3.0.0.
-Works on Ubuntu 14.04 and 16.04, untested on other versions.
+Tested using Ansible 2.0.2.0, 2.2.2.0 and 2.3.0.0, and 2.8.2.x  Works on Ubuntu 14.04, 16.04 and 18.04.
+Untested on other versions.
 Some work has been done on supporting RHEL, though this is not currently officially supported by the original author (further contributions are obviously welcome ;-)

 ## Role Variables
 The following role variables are relevant: